timschwab/cheatsheet/readme.md

 # Use cases

-two main use cases, two rare
+four main cases (CRUD), two rare cases

 - find a snippet
   - type in description of problem